heathsc/ont_demult/README.md

 ## Introduction

-Ont_demult is an ONT demultiplexing utility that takes ONT reads that come from a library prepared by cutting the DNA at specific sites using Cas9 where DNA from different samples may be multiplexed in the same flowcell, but a cut site is specific to a particular sample.
+Ont_demult is a demultiplexing utility for sequence reads coming from ONT sequencers,  It is intended for library preparations that use Cas9 to cut the
+DNA at specific sites allowing DNA from different samples using different Cas9 guides (and so different cut sites) to be multiplexed in the same flowcell.
 The basic operation of ont_demult is to assign reads to a particular cut site (and therefore to a sample) and, optionally, to separate a supplied FASTQ file into cut site specific FASTQ files.